facebookarchive/mention-bot/README.md

-  "userBlacklist": [], // users in this list will never be mentioned by mention-bot "userBlacklistForPR": [], // PR made by users in this list will be ignored "requiredOrgs": [], // mention-bot will only mention user who are a member of one of these organizations "actions": ["opened"] // List of PR actions that mention-bot will listen to, default is "opened" }
+  "userBlacklist": [], // users in this list will never be mentioned by mention-bot "userBlacklistForPR": [], // PR made by users in this list will be ignored "requiredOrgs": [], // mention-bot will only mention user who are a member of one of these organizations "actions": ["opened"], // List of PR actions that mention-bot will listen to, default is "opened" "skipAlreadyAssignedPR": false // mention-bot will ignore already assigned PR's }
 ```